HaploConduct/HaploConduct/README.md

 * `--ref` (optional)
 Fasta file containing the reference genome to be used for reference-guided mode.
 *Please make sure to enter the full path to this fasta file*

+The algorithm has a built-in error correction step, but it does assume the input data to be cleaned (i.e., adapter sequences should be removed and low quality bases should be trimmed).
+This can be done using [cutadapt](https://pypi.python.org/pypi/cutadapt).

 ### Assembly parameters